michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 * [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)

 ### Operating Systems and Software Versions
-This tutorial was successfully tested for Windows 10 and 11, for <span style="color:red;font-weight:bold">Apple macOS XX.xx??</span> and Ubuntu Linux <span style="color:red;font-weight:bold"> XX.xx??</span> with a several versions of R (minimum 4.1.1) and RStudio (minimum 1.4.1103).
-If you run into problems while installing packages or running code please update to the recent versions or R and RStudio.
+This tutorial was successfully tested for Windows 10 and 11, for Apple macOS 10.15 (Catalina) and 12 (Monterey) and Ubuntu Linux Ubunutu 20.04 with a several versions of R (minimum 4.1.1) and RStudio (minimum 1.4.1103).
+If you run into problems while installing packages or running the code please update to the recent versions of R and RStudio.

 ### Working in RStudio
 If you haven't done so already, download all files from the GitHub-Repository [michaelwiel/hacking_medphys_R_part2](https://github.com/michaelwiel/hacking_medphys_R_part2).
 Open the file `hacking_medphys_R_part2.Rproj` within RStudio.
-Opening the project should automatically load two [R Markdown files](https://rmarkdown.rstudio.com/) named `db_R_tutorial.Rmd` and `sample_report.Rmd`.
-If you can't see them as tabs in the RStudio environment `Source` pane you can open them from the menue with `File -> Open File` or from the `Files`-pane:
+You can also just double click the file in the file explorer which should open the project in RStudio.
+Opening the project should automatically set the working directory to the location of the Rproject-file and the `Files` pane should show you the contents of the folder you just downloaded:

 ![RStudio Enviroment with Source and Files Panes](figures/files_pane.png)

+You can open the two [R Markdown files](https://rmarkdown.rstudio.com/) named `db_R_tutorial.Rmd` and `sample_report.Rmd` by just clicking on them in the `Files` pane.
+If you can't see them as tabs in the RStudio environment `Source` pane you can open them from the menue with `File -> Open File`.

 <br>
 If you are still reading the html-version or md-version of this tutorial we highly recommend to switch to RStudio and keep on reading in the R Markdown file `db_R_tutorial.Rmd` in order to run the code in the tutorial yourself.